 Wild daffodils grow all around Britain, but nowhere more so than the towns of Dymock and Kempley on the western border of Gloucestershire.
 Author Noel Kingsbury explains in an extract from his book, 'Daffodil'.

-The wild daffodils of the Lake District, with their Wordsworth associations, are the most well known.
+The wildflowers of Britain are rightly famous — and among wild daffodils, those of the Lake District, with their Wordsworth associations, are the most well known.
 The largest concentration, however, is the area around the town of Newent and the villages of Dymock and Kempley on the Gloucestershire/Herefordshire border, dubbed the ‘Golden Triangle’ early in the 20th century.

 Quite why the plant should be there in such huge quantities is impossible to say; at some stage, daffodils must have appeared and then had better opportunities to survive and spread thanelsewhere.
 One reason must surely be to do with the fact that, for much of the post-Medieval period, there has been a relatively high proportion of open woodland, daffodils’ preferred habitat.